-We would like to acknowledge Mr. Jimmy B. Metts, who left the Board of Directors this year after 42 years of service.
-He represented his region faithfully and served our members well.
-Thank you, Mr. Metts, for your dedication to the Association.
+We d like to acknowledge Mr. James C. Carter, Jr. who left the Board of Directors this year after 42 years of service and Mr. Charles C. Rucks who left the Board of Directors this year after 33 years of service.
+Thank you for your dedication to the Association.